whynotstem/IntrotoPython/README.md

 # WORKINPROGRESS!

-Source, Inspiration, And Appreciationto Jack Freud and all the shoulders of giants we stand on): [g](https://github.com/jackfrued/Python-100-Days/)
+Source, Inspiration, And Appreciation to [Jack Freud](https://github.com/jackfrued/Python-100-Days/) and all the shoulders of giants we stand on :)

 # Intro to Python by WhyNotStem